I've tried to make JPGExtra fairly simple to use, but for the full picture, here's the A B C of

 The easiest location is onto your "Desktop" or to somewhere appropriate within your "Start Menu".

-Un-installation is equally simply - just delete that one file.
+Un-installation is equally simple - just delete that one file.

 More Advanced Installation: